kushagra819/Deep-Learning-Projects/README.md

 ## 🧠 What I Learned

-- How CNNs work for image-based tasks and how feature extraction happens through layers
+- How CNNs work for image based tasks and how feature extraction happens through layers
 - Difference between traditional ML models and deep learning approaches
 - Importance of preprocessing in NLP tasks and how it directly affects model performance
 - How RNN and LSTM models handle sequential data like text and time-series
-- Concepts like overfitting, validation, and model generalization
+- Concepts like overfitting, validation and model generalization
-- Practical understanding of training pipelines including data splitting, model training, and evaluation
+- Practical understanding of training pipelines including data splitting, model training and evaluation

 ---